-Line 8 - If you have any of the following other additions to federal taxable income, enter the total amount of those additions and attach a list.
+If you have any of the following other additions to federal taxable income, enter the total amount of those additions and attach a list.

-Note: The foreign trade income of a FSC, which is excluded from gross income for federal income tax purposes, is not required to be added back in determining New York State entire net income.
+Note: The foreign trade income of an FSC, which is excluded from gross income for federal income tax purposes, is not required to be added back in determining New York State entire net income.

-- A-1 Optional depreciation: If you have claimed optional depreciation in prior years on certain property acquired from January 1, 1964, through December 31, 1968, you must include on this line any depreciation and any federal losses on the disposition of that property that you deducted from gross income when determining federal taxable income.
+A-1 Optional depreciation: If you have claimed optional depreciation in prior years on certain property acquired from January 1, 1964, through December 31, 1968, you must include on this line any depreciation and any federal losses on the disposition of that property that you deducted from gross income when determining federal taxable income.
 The adjustment for New York gain or loss on qualified New York State property is made on line 23.
 See additional instructions for line 15, S-1.
-Attach Form CT-324. - A-2 Worldwide net income and losses: A corporation organized outside the United States must include on this line all income from sources outside the United States, less all allowable deductions attributable to it, that was not included in federal taxable income. - A-3 If you are claiming a special additional mortgage recording tax credit (section 210.17), you must include on this line the amount claimed as a credit and used as a deduction in the computation of federal taxable income.
+Attach Form CT-324.